Photon Propagation through Axion Clouds around Magnetized Compact Objects: Time Delays and Polarimetric Signatures: Theoretical Framework

 \subsubsection{Longitudinal mode}

-In the first canonical configuration, we consider propagation along the magnetic axis of the magnetar.
+In the first canonical configuration, we consider propagation along the magnetic axis of the magnetized compact object.
 In this longitudinal geometry, the wave vector $\mathbf{k}$ is parallel to both the background magnetic field $\mathbf{B}$ and the induced electric field $\mathbf{E}_\parallel$, so that

-Substituting these kinematical conditions into the propagation tensor of eq.~\eqref{Mtensor}, the determinant factorizes into dynamically distinct sectors,
+Substituting these kinematical conditions into the propagation tensor of eq.\eqref{Mtensor}, the determinant factorizes into dynamically distinct sectors,

 Besides the trivial root $\omega=0$, corresponding to a constraint mode, the non-trivial branches are